yutong0310/jupyter-quality-extension/README.md

 # Jupyter Quality Extension

-This is an interactive quality assessment tool designed for Jupyter Notebook users developing Tier-1 research software.
-The extension integrates a set of quality metrics mapped to various software lifecycle stages, combining external tools and custom scripts.
+An interactive, lifecycle-aware quality assessment tool for research software developed in Jupyter Notebooks.
+This tool is designed for research software and helps researchers evaluate notebook quality using relevant metrics based on the software's development stage.

 ## Features

-- Evaluate the quality of code in Jupyter Notebooks
+- Assess the quality of Jupyter-based research software projects
-- Metrics tailored to different development stages (e.g., planning, development, testing, maintenance)
+- Metrics tailored to different lifecycle stages (e.g., Development, Maintenance)
-- Visual feedback and actionable results
-- Integrated tools: Pylint, Radon, JSCPD, and self-written scripts
+- Interactive notebook-based interface with pass/fail icons and improvement suggestions
+- Automatically converts `.ipynb` notebooks into `.py` scripts for metric compatibility
+- Modular design for easy extension and maintenance

 ## Installation